max-lennon/max-lennon/README.md

 <h3>About Me</h3>

 Hi, I'm Max Lennon!
-I'm a current Computer Science Ph.D. student at UNC Chapel Hill.
+I'm a Machine Learning Engineer with in-depth experience in active learning, adversarial robustness, and human-AI collaboration.
+Here's my [list of repos](https://github.com/max-lennon?tab=repositories) if you want to check out some of my work.

-I'm planning to fill out this landing page with more info in the near future, but for now, if you're interested in learning more about me, feel free to check out [my LinkedIn page.](https://www.linkedin.com/in/max-lennon/)
+If you're interested in learning more about me, feel free to check out [my LinkedIn page.](https://www.linkedin.com/in/max-lennon/)